mmlkrx/searchthetimferrissshow/README.md

 **Testing**

 Running `rspec` inside the running container will run all unit tests.
-To verify that all css selectors still work, explicitly run the integration tests `rspec spec/integration/`.
+To verify that all css selectors still work, explicitly run the end-to-end tests `rspec spec/end-to-end/`.

 **Adding data**